Mochi recipe: how to prepare this delicious pastry

 Rest time: 30 minutes

-STEP 1: In a bowl, mix 200g glutinous rice flour and 50g sugar to obtain a homogeneous mixture.
+STEP 1: In a bowl, mix 200g of glutinous rice flour and 50g of sugar to obtain a smooth mixture.

 STEP 3: Transfer the mixture to a microwave-safe dish and cook for 10 minutes, stirring every 2 minutes.

-STEP 4: Once cooked, let the dough cool for a few minutes before kneading it with cornstarch.
+STEP 4: Once cooked, allow the dough to cool for a few minutes before kneading it with cornstarch.

 STEP 5: Divide the dough into small balls and flatten them to form disks ready to be filled.

-STEP 6: Place a small amount of sweet red bean paste in the center of each disk and gently close them.
+STEP 6: Place a small amount of sweet red bean paste in the center of each disk and gently seal them.

-STEP 7: Allow the mochis to rest in the refrigerator for about 30 minutes before enjoying.
+STEP 7: Allow the mochis to rest in the refrigerator for about 30 minutes before enjoying them.

-Making mochi at home is an accessible and enriching experience.
-With a few basic ingredients, such as glutinous rice flour, sugar, and water, it’s possible to create sweet treats that delight the taste buds.
-Recipes such as ichigo daifuku or mochi ice cream offer a multitude of flavors to explore.
-By learning the method, anyone can express their creativity by incorporating various ingredients, such as Nutella or fresh fruits.
+Making mochis at home is an accessible and rewarding experience.
+With a few basic ingredients, such as glutinous rice flour, sugar, and water, it is possible to create treats that delight the palate.
+Recipes like ichigo daifuku or chilled mochis offer a multitude of flavors to explore.
+By learning the method, anyone can express their creativity by incorporating a variety of ingredients, such as Nutella or fresh fruits.

 Additionally, trying to prepare a Japanese bento adds a touch of originality to your meals.
-For further tips, feel free to check out other recipes you can find on websites dedicated to Japanese cuisine.
+For further tips, feel free to check out other recipes available on sites dedicated to Japanese cuisine.